mco-gh/mco.dev/content/post/better-blog-cm.md

 * Hugo is written in Go, a language with which I'm more familiar than Ruby.
 * I like the design of Hugo, with great thought given to generality and extensibililty.

-Here's a vivid demonstration of how fast Hugo is:
+I've found Hugo to be easy to work with, well documented, well designed, and very fast:
 <blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://www.youtube.com/watch?v=CdiDYZ51a2o">Hugo benchmark - 5,000 posts in seconds</a></h4><p>A benchmark of Hugo generating a site with 5,000 posts on an SSD and spindle drive.
 The Python script I used to generate the 5,000 posts: https://gist.github.com/jaden/1ce5a7192d8ee8e4c112 The console I'm using is http://cmder.net/ Hugo - http://gohugo.io Udemy course on Hugo - https://www.udemy.com/build-static-sites-in-seconds-with-hugo/</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

-I've found Hugo to be easy to work with, well documented, well designed, and very fast.
 Getting started with Hugo is [really easy](http://gohugo.io/overview/quickstart/):
 Just choose a [theme](http://themes.gohugo.io/), clone it, and customize to your heart's content.